-Proton therapy is particularly useful for treating cancer in children because it lessens the chance of harming healthy, developing tissue.
-Children may receive proton therapy for rare cancers of the central nervous system (brain and spinal cord) and the eye, such as retinoblastoma and orbital rhabdomyosarcoma.
+Proton therapy is useful for treating tumors that have not spread and for tumors near important parts of the body, such as near the eye, the brain, and the spinal cord.
+It is also used for treating children because it lessens the chance of harming healthy, developing tissue.
+Children may receive proton therapy for cancers of the brain and spinal cord and the eye, such as retinoblastoma and orbital rhabdomyosarcoma.

-- Central nervous system cancers (including chordoma, chondrosarcoma, and malignant meningioma)
+- Central nervous system cancers, including chordoma, chondrosarcoma, and malignant meningioma

-- Eye cancer (including uveal melanoma or choroidal melanoma)
+- Eye cancer, including uveal melanoma or choroidal melanoma

-- Head and neck cancers (including nasal cavity and paranasal sinus cancer and some nasopharyngeal cancers)
+- Head and neck cancers, including nasal cavity and paranasal sinus cancer and some nasopharyngeal cancers

 - Lung cancer

 - Liver cancer

 - Prostate cancer